sotoyjuan/portfolio/README.md

 * Mos be readable organizde code with high quality web performance, accesibility and responsiveness.
 * Done from "scratch"

-* System must be aware of fees all the time.

 ## Roadmap

 ### V. 0.1.0.